To More Inquiry

 Witness the vibrant folk performances at the Chaupals and the open-air theatre Natyashala inside that showcases the place’s cultural distinctiveness.

-Grab some beautiful handicrafts items on your next visit to Surajkund Mela.
+Grab some beautiful handicraft items on your next visit to Surajkund Mela.
 This large fair offers a wonderful range of handmade products.
-Some include- textiles, pretty paintings, items made from wood, ivory, stonework, lacquerware, cane.
+Some include- textiles, pretty paintings, items made from wood, ivory, stonework, lacquerware, and cane.
 Pottery, home décor, organic and ayurvedic goods.

-There are other Indian crafts items like Sandalwood and rosewood carving from south India, Banarasi Sarees from Varanasi, Madhubani painting from Bihar, Puppetry and spices from Rajasthan, Tibetan bells and clothes from North East, Famous Chikri woodcraft of Kashmir, Unique cane craft and Kantha traditions of west Bengal, Phulkari embroidery from Punjab, Terracotta items from Delhi, Banjara, Bandhani and Bunni embroidery of Gujarat, Lace and crochet from Goa, Chikan work of Lucknow.
+There are other Indian crafts items like Sandalwood and rosewood carvings from south India, Banarasi Sarees from Varanasi, Madhubani paintings from Bihar, Puppetry and spices from Rajasthan, Tibetan bells and clothes from the east, Famous Chikri woodcraft of Kashmir, Unique cane craft and Kantha traditions of west Bengal, Phulkari embroidery from Punjab, Terracotta items from Delhi, Banjara, Bandhani and Bunni embroidery of Gujarat, Lace and crochet from Goa, Chikan work of Lucknow.

 Brass ornaments, mulberry paper stationery and celadon ware from Thailand, Carpets, pottery, mosaic, and glass lanterns from Egypt, traditional folding fans, porcelain and Lacquerware from Japan, and tea, Batik fabric and gems from Sri Lanka.